-Observerships typically lasts no more than three months.
+Observerships typically last one to three months.
 A request for periods longer than three months should be explained in the application, the request must be approved by the host department and an explanation of the activities that you will be observing is required from your host MD.

 Graduation from a medical school, and completion of your medical degree.